DanielCiccC/DanielCiccC.github.io/COMP3506/notes/textbook_wk1.md

 ---

 ## Drawing the English Rulers
-- for each inch, we place a tick with a numeric label.
+- For each inch, we place a tick with a numeric label.
 We denote the length of the tick designating a whole inch as the *major tick length*
-- between marks for whole inches, the rules contains a series of minor ticks, placed at intervals of 1/2 inch, 1/4 inch, etc.
+- Between marks for whole inches, the rules contains a series of minor ticks, placed at intervals of 1/2 inch, 1/4 inch, etc.
 ![](assets/IMG2.PNG)

-- although it is possible to draw such a ruler with iteration, the task is considerably easier with iteration
+Although it is possible to draw such a ruler with iteration, the task is considerably easier with iteration

 ### Python Implementation
 ```python